Byron Writers Festival 2025

 - 4 min read

-For the third year in a row I am privileged to be hosting sessions at the Byron Writers Festival with some incredible writers that I can't wait to introduce you to.
+For the third year in a row I am hosting sessions at the Byron Writers Festival with some incredible writers that I can't wait to introduce you to.

 If you haven't yet met the phenomenal Gina Chick yet then I urge you to come along to our session on Matriarchs.
-Gina famously won SBS's reality TV show Alone Australia by surviving on her own in the Tasmanian wilderness for 69 days.
-She won the big $30k prize for her bush craft and won our deep empathy by sharing the heartbreaking story of the loss of her 3 year-old daughter to cancer.
+Gina famously beat all the other contestants on the SBS reality TV show Alone Australia by surviving on her own in the Tasmanian wilderness for 67 days.
+She won the $250k prize for her bush craft and our won our hearts with the story of the loss of her 3 year-old daughter to cancer.

-In her autobiography We Are The Stars, the title a quote from her dying daughter, she re-tells this and many other captivating stories of a life lived to the hilt.
+The title of her autobiography We Are The Stars is a quote from her dying daughter Blaise.
+Gina re-tells this and other captivating stories in the book about a life lived to the hilt.
 As the granddaughter of acclaimed Australian writer Charmian Clift, who gave up her first born for adoption when she was just 19, Gina can talk about matrilineal lines like few others.
-Her mother Suzanne wrote her own amazing story in Searching For Charmian (1994, 1995 and 2025.)
+Her mother Suzanne wrote her own amazing story in Searching For Charmian, first published in 1994, 1995 and again in 2025.

-Gina spoke as a guest of the BWF last October at the A&I Hall, Bangalow where she got 250 people (mostly women) united by singing in three part harmony.
+Gina spoke as a guest of the BWF last October at the A&I Hall in Bangalow where she got 250 people (mostly women) singing in three part harmony, demonstrating the incredible power of music to unite people.

 Also on the panel is British novelist Esther Freud whose first novel Hideous Kinky, based on her childhood memories, was made into a film starring Kate Winslet.
-In her new book My Sister and Other Lovers, Freud continues to plunder the rich vein of her youth using prompts from her old notebooks.
-And some rich fiction.
+In her new book My Sister and Other Lovers, Freud continues to plunder the rich vein of her youth using prompts from her old notebooks, and some colourful fiction too.

 Our third Matriarchs panelist is Nardi Simpson, a Yuwaalaraay writer, musician, composer and performer from the freshwater plains of north west New South Wales.
 A founding member of Indigenous duo Stiff Gins, Nardi has performed nationally and internationally for over two decades.
 She has also composed works for the Sydney Symphony Orchestra, Sydney Philharmonia choirs, Canberra Symphony Orchestra, and Sydney Chamber Orchestra.

-Renowned as 'The Perfect Woman', Australia's Mermaid Annette Kellerman is the subject of Kieza latest biography.
-This remarkable woman overcame rickets to become a champion swimmer, braving the English Channel then turning to vaudeville where she exposed herself in a one piece swim suit, shocking the socks off society and liberating women to be free and powerful in their bodies.
-Famously honoured in the Hollywood film Million Dollar Mermaid starring Esther Williams and produced by the master of over the top screen extravaganzas Busby Berkley, Kellerman is inspiring a new generation of women to live their lives to the max thanks to Grantlee Kieza's book, one of no less than 20 biographies to his name.
+Kieza latest biography (one of no less than 20), takes as its subject 'The Perfect Woman' - Australia's Mermaid Annette Kellerman.
+This remarkable human overcame rickets to become a champion swimmer, braving the English Channel.
+She then turned to vaudeville exposing herself in a one-piece swim suit and thereafter liberating women to be free and powerful in their own healthy bodies.
+Famously honoured in the Hollywood film Million Dollar Mermaid starring Esther Williams and choreographed by the master of over-the-top screen extravaganzas, Busby Berkley, Kellerman will no doubt inspire a new generation of women to live their lives to the max thanks to this book

-Award-winning biographer Judith Brett takes on a second wave feminist who founded the Women’s Electoral Lobby in 1972.
-Beatrice Faust went to Melbourne University with Germaine Greer and had three abortions before the pill was made available.
-Faust's Catholic mother died giving birth to her after refusing an abortion and Brett points to this as defining moment in Beatrice's life.
+Award-winning biographer Judith Brett takes on another ground breaking woman in her book The Fearless Beatrice Faust - Sex Feminism and the Body Politic.
+This complex feminist famously founded the Women’s Electoral Lobby in 1972.
+She went to Melbourne University with Germaine Greer, had three abortions before the pill was made available, and championed abortion rights for women.
+Faust's Catholic mother died giving birth to Beatrice after refusing an abortion and Brett points to this as defining moment in Beatrice's life.
 She writes;

 'The pioneering political psychologist, Harold Lasswell, said of political activists that they try to solve for others what they cannot solve for themselves.There was nothing Faust could do about her mother’s death, but she could agitate to ensure other children were not born unwanted, as she felt herself to be.
 Repealing the laws that made abortion illegal, together with better sex education and easily available contraception, were her core political missions.'

-Unbelievably, Helen Ennis's book is the first ever biography on the iconic Australian photographer Max Dupain.
-The Sunbather still serves as a touchstone in our national relationship with beaches.
-The book also contains reflections on lesser known images like Floating, a black and white sensual contemplation of his second wife Olive Cotton, herself an esteemed photographer.
+Incredibly, Helen Ennis's book is the first ever biography on the iconic Australian photographer Max Dupain whose image The Sunbaker still serves as a touchstone for our national relationship with beaches.
+This biography also contains reflections on lesser known images like Floating, a black and white contemplation of Dupain's second wife Olive Cotton, herself an esteemed photographer.

 Together with Olive Cotton: A Life in Photography, Ennis’s biography of Dupain forms a major study of what is arguably the most significant period of Australian photographic practice.' - Nigel Featherstone

-And meet the matrilineal line at Matriarchs - Saturday August 10 9am - 10am,
+And meet the mother load at Matriarchs - Saturday August 10 9am - 10am,